 Qualifications: Given the nature of the practicum program, all applicants are required to be fluent in Spanish and have some experience or coursework in neuropsychological assessment.
 Students must be enrolled in an APA approved Clinical Psychology doctoral program.

-How to Apply: Interested students should submit a letter of interest, current CV, testing log, writing sample, and 2 letters of reference (preferably current or previous supervisors), a letter from the Training Director of the School attesting to the student's qualifications, and evidence of professional liability coverage provided by the candidate's doctoral training program.
+Candidates will be required to submit a curriculum vitae, two letters of references, a self-statement of interest, a letter from the Clinical Director of the School attesting to the student's qualifications for the program, and evidence of professional liability coverage provided by the candidate's doctoral training program.

 760 Westwood Plaza, Los Angeles, CA 90095